-Increase your chance of booking a job soon by submitting a confidential registration form and by making yourself an appealing professional candidate.
+Increase your chance of booking a job soon by making yourself an appealing professional candidate.
 Some places to start:

 - Rewrite your resume to represent the benefits you’ve brought your employers rather than listing skills and responsibilities — take a case-study approach.
 What problems did you solve?
 What projects did you complete?
 What did you contribute to the bottom line of the company?
 Be completely honest and tell a great story.